SPRING 2020 FRENCH COURSES

 French 89: Honors Seminar (Arranged, all terms) Honors students will arrange a program of study and research during any term of the senior year on a tutorial basis with individual faculty members.
 A thesis, written in French, and a public presentation are the normal culmination of this course.
 A proposal, signed by the faculty advisor, must be submitted to the Departmental Committee on Independent Studies and Honors Theses for approval by the fifth day of classes of the term.
 For information about application procedures, please review the Honors Program section.

-FSP in Paris (Higgins)
+FSP in Paris (Beasley)

 LSA/LSA+ in Toulouse (Hollister)